henrysxie/intro_python/exercises/3_strings.md

+# Strings

-- Set a variable called `name` equal to your full name.
+1. Set a variable called `name` equal to your full name.

-- Set a variable called `first_name` equal to your first name.
+2. Set a variable called `first_name` equal to your first name.

-- Set a variable called `last_name` equal to your last name.
+3. Set a variable called `last_name` equal to your last name.

-- Then combine `first_name` and `last_name` so that it equals your full name, and save this in a variable called `full_name`.
+4. Then combine `first_name` and `last_name` so that it equals your full name, and save this in a variable called `full_name`.

-- Prove using the == operator that they are equal.
+5. Prove using the == operator that they are equal.